blacktop/ipsw/www/docs/cli/ipsw/appstore/bundle/bundle.md

 ### SEE ALSO

 * [ipsw appstore](/docs/cli/ipsw/appstore)	 - Interact with the App Store Connect API
+* [ipsw appstore bundle cap](/docs/cli/ipsw/appstore/bundle/cap)	 - Manage the app capabilities for a bundle ID
-* [ipsw appstore bundle ls](/docs/cli/ipsw/appstore/bundle/ls)	 - List bundle IDs that are registered to your team.
+* [ipsw appstore bundle ls](/docs/cli/ipsw/appstore/bundle/ls)	 - List bundle IDs that are registered to your team